FredBourouliou/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 * `9-strcpy.c` - Function that copies a string

 ### Advanced Functions
-* `100-rot13.c` - Function that encodes a string using ROT13 cipher
+* `100-rot13.c` - Function that encodes a string using ROT13 cipher (replaces each letter with the 13th letter after it)
-* `100-set_string.c` - Function that sets the value of a pointer to a char
+* `100-set_string.c` - Function that sets the value of a pointer to a char (double pointer manipulation)
-* `101-print_number.c` - Function that prints an integer using only _putchar
+* `101-print_number.c` - Function that prints an integer using only _putchar (no arrays, pointers, or hard-coded special values)
-* `101-crackme_password` - File containing password for crackme2 executable
+* `101-crackme_password` - File containing password for crackme2 executable (no newline)
-* `102-magic.c` - Program demonstrating pointer arithmetic
+* `102-magic.c` - Program demonstrating pointer arithmetic and memory manipulation
-* `103-infinite_add.c` - Function that adds two numbers of any size
+* `103-infinite_add.c` - Function that adds two numbers of any size stored as strings
-* `104-print_buffer.c` - Function that prints a buffer in a specific format
+* `104-print_buffer.c` - Function that prints a buffer with hexadecimal and ASCII representation

 ### Support Files
 * `main.h` - Header file containing all function prototypes